This lake is located on the west side of Silver Lake Road, just south of 45th Avenue N.E.

 Bluegill: high abundance, smaller than average size.

 Crappie: above average abundance, smaller than average size.

 Bullhead species: average abundance, smaller than average size.

 Yellow Perch: low abundance, small size.

 Access to this lake is on the west side of the lake.
 Enter off Stinson Blvd.
 This is a limited facility and is not suitable for larger boats.

 Anglers may fish from shore from the city beach located in the northeast corner of the lake.
-There is additional public shoreline within Silverwood Regional Park operated by the Three Rivers Park District.
-It is unclear whether the park allows fishing from their property.
-Anglers should check with the Three Rivers Parks District for more information.
+There is additional public shoreline and a fishing pier within Silverwood Regional Park operated by the Three Rivers Park District.

 - Monitor winter oxygen level as needed; operation of winter aeration device by the city of Columbia Heights.

 - Stock 142,000 walleye fry in odd numbered years.